IHE/RAD.IRA/input/pagecontent/volume-1.md

 - Radiologist uses the worklist to select studies to report
 - When Radiologist opens a study in Worklist Client, Image Display automatically synchronizes and view the corresponding study images and patient metadata
 - When Radiologist clicks the dictation button on the Worklist Client to start dictation,it launches the Report Creator to join the reporting session
 - After launched, Report Creator automatically synchronizes with other applications in the reporting session.
-It discovers the current report context and initiate a new report for the corresponding study
+It discovers the current report context and open a new report for the corresponding study
 - While viewing the study in Image Display, Radiologist clicks the advanced processing button in Image Display to execute the integrated Evidence Creator
 - After launched, Evidence Creator automatically synchronizes with other applications in the reporting session.
 It discovers the current report context and process the study accordingly
 - After finished processing, Evidence Creator shares the results back with other applications in the reporting session